taanayya/taanayya.github.io/about.md

 permalink: /about/
 ---

-This blog is running on base Jekyll.
-Hosted on github.
-I write about my thoughts and experinces on this blog.
-You can find more about me on my site vikrant.info.
-If you want to reach to me drop me an email @ vikrant.subscribe on gmail .
+I am Mom of a toddler, aspiring enterpurner & passoinate software tester.This blog is about my thoughts on world around me and ajournal of my enterpurnal journey.
+You can reach me at taanayya@gmail.com